Sahel terror threat persists despite the killing of al-Sahrawi | DW | 17.09.2021

 The UN considers Mali its deadliest mission in the world.

-It is "obvious that the West cannot disappear" from Mali, Kahl said in an interview with German newspaper Sueddeutsche Zeitung, adding that Europe must do everything it can to support the Sahel states.
+It is "obvious that the West cannot disappear" from Mali, Kahl said in an interview with German newspaper Süddeutsche Zeitung, adding that Europe must do everything it can to support the Sahel states.